 (210) 832-9994 Fax

-The Honorable Joe Straus was re-elected Speaker of the Texas House of Representatives by a unanimous vote at the commencement of the 83rd Regular Legislative Session on January 8, 2013.
+The Honorable Joe Straus has been Speaker of the Texas House since January 2009, elected to that post by his colleagues at the start of the last three legislative sessions.
 As Speaker, Joe Straus has set a tone of respectful leadership, empowering the members of the Texas House to do what is right for their constituents and for the people of Texas.

-In addition to serving as Speaker, he represents San Antonio's 121st District, which includes the Bexar County communities of Alamo Heights, Olmos Park, Terrell Hills, and northeast San Antonio.
-Speaker Straus was first elected to the Texas House of Representatives in a special election in February 2005 (79th Regular Session).
+In addition to serving as Speaker, he represents Texas House District 121, which includes the Bexar County communities of Alamo Heights, Olmos Park, Terrell Hills, and northeast San Antonio.
+Speaker Straus was first elected to the Texas House of Representatives in a special election in February 2005.

 Speaker Straus is a San Antonio native and a fifth-generation Texan.
 A graduate of Vanderbilt University, he has an insurance, investments, and executive benefits practice.
 He and his wife Julie have two daughters.